 Dangers of Putting Off Loan Repayments

-If you’re a borrower who identifies yourself as a procrastinator—in terms of making repayments, here are things you need to know:
+If you’re a borrower who identifies yourself as a procrastinator—Here are things you need to know:

 Missing payment doesn’t always mean that you have no money to repay your loan.